 We covered this in our Weekly Wire Roundup.

 Amazon opened a new regional air hub in San Bernardino in April of this year to provide fast delivery for customers in the Southern California region.
 The company recently acquired the Eastgate Air Cargo Logistics Center, built by San Bernardino International Airport and Hillwood Enterprises, in 2019.
 This new hub will add 1000 full-time jobs to the region.

 Amazon is Inland Empire’s largest private sector employer.

 The company came to California in 2012 when it opened a fulfillment center in San Bernardino.
-Since then, the company’s impact can be seen everywhere, from number of jobs added to the secondary impact Amazon had on the local economies.
+Since then, the company’s impact can be seen everywhere, from the number of jobs added to the secondary impact Amazon had on the local economies.

-Amazon jobs in the Inland Empire grew from 2,700 in 2012 to more than 15,000 in 2016 whereas it added 34,600 indirect jobs to the Empire’s economy in the same period.
+Amazon jobs in the Inland Empire grew from 2,700 in 2012 to more than 15,000 in 2016, adding 34,600 indirect jobs to the Empire’s economy in the same period.